01 of 08

 4. The biggest summer happening in Newburyport is the annual Yankee Homecoming celebration.
 This is a family-friendly event that runs throughout the day and evening for about a week.
 Visitors can enjoy everything from arts and crafts to an endless line-up of food vendors and even a Lighted Boat Parade and a Bed Race.
 Live music performances in the evening draw crowds, and the fireworks by the waterfront at the end of the festivities are always a highlight.Continue to 5 of 8 below.

 05 of 08

-5. Beaches are, of course, the leading summer attraction here on the North Shore.
+5. Beaches are, of course, the leading summer attraction on the Massachusetts North Shore.
 Plum Island is where Newburyport locals spend summer days and nights.
 There are three main beaches that visitors can frequent, but make sure you don't get caught paying the highest parking fees.
-Try my favorite spot--which until recently I had no idea even existed--the Parker River National Wildlife Refuge.
-To get to the beach, it takes about 30 minutes from downtown Newburyport, but along the way, you can stop and check out the many trails and observation towers.Continue to 6 of 8 below.
+Try this hidden spot: the Parker River National Wildlife Refuge.
+It's only a 20-minute drive from Newburyport, but this popular beach and birding spot feels a world away.Continue to 6 of 8 below.

 06 of 08